Interpretable Almost Matching Exactly for Causal Inference: SIMULATIONS

-A notable advantage of \collapsingflame\ over FLAME is that it should produce more high quality matches before resorting to lower quality matches.
-To test that theory, in this experiment we consider covariates of decaying importance (letting the $\alpha$ parameters decrease exponentially, $\alpha_i = 64 \times \left( \frac{1}{2} \right)^i$).

-We evaluate the performance of the algorithms when $\approx 30\%, 50\%$ and $60\%$ of the units are matched. \\ {\bf Results:} As Figure~\ref{fig:GENvsCOL} shows, in all instances (each threshhold in each column) \collapsingflame\ matches on more covariates, yielding better estimates than FLAME.
+An advantage of \collapsingflame\ over FLAME is that it produces more high quality matches before resorting to lower quality matches.
+To test this, we considered covariates of decaying importance, letting the $\alpha$ parameters decrease exponentially as $\alpha_i = 64 \times \left( \frac{1}{2} \right)^i$.
+We evaluated performance when $\approx 30\%$ and $50\%$ of units were matched. {\bf Results:} As Figure~\ref{fig:GENvsCOL} shows, \collapsingflame\ matches on more covariates, yielding better estimates than FLAME.